 Personal Vehicles on Campus

 The College is not responsible for, nor will it pay any claims for, damages to student-owned vehicles resulting from falling ice, snow, tree limbs, or any other natural occurrence or event on its property or elsewhere, whether or not the possibility of such an event is warned against.
 The College is not responsible for, nor will it pay any losses, claims, or other damages, to student-owned vehicles resulting from vandalism, collision, or other acts by any person, other than damage caused directly by its employees.
 See the personal vehicle section of the Five Colleges Inc. website for more information.
 Reckless driving and driving on walkways, fields, and other areas of campus not intended for regular auto traffic is prohibited.
-Students reported for reckless driving will be referred for a Conduct Meeting.
+Students reported for reckless driving will be referred to the office of student rights and responsibilities.

 Registering Your Vehicle

-In order for campus police to regulate and manage motor vehicles on campus students who want to bring, operate, or park a motor vehicle, motorcycle, or moped on the Hampshire College campus must do the following:
+In order for Campus Safety & Wellbeing to regulate and manage motor vehicles on campus students who want to bring, operate, or park a motor vehicle, motorcycle, or moped on the Hampshire College campus must do the following:

-- Your parking decal will be mailed to your campus mailbox.
+- Your parking placard will be mailed to your campus mailbox.

 Five College Students

-Non–Hampshire College students enrolled in classes on our campus who are requesting a parking decal must complete a Proof of Registration form and bring it to the Central Records Office on the first floor of the Lemelson Center for Design to obtain a signature.
-Bring this signed form, your student ID, and your vehicle registration to the parking office at the rear of the Johnson Library to obtain a parking decal.
-These decals are free of charge.
-The Five College Student decal is valid for any Hampshire College student parking lot.
+Non–Hampshire College students enrolled in classes on our campus who are requesting a parking placard must complete a proof of registration form and bring it to the central records office on the first floor of the Lemelson Center for Design to obtain a signature.
+Bring this signed form, your student ID, and your vehicle registration to the parking office at the rear of the Dakin Student Life building to obtain a parking placard.
+These placards are free of charge.
+The Five College student placard is valid for any Hampshire College student parking lot.

 Temporary Accessible Parking